abdheshnayak/react-pulsable/README.md

 The component takes two props:
 - `isLoading`: a boolean that indicates whether the component should be pulsing or not.
 - `backgroundColor`: a string that indicates the background color of the pulsing effect.
 It can be any valid css color value.
+- `noRadius`: a boolean that indicates whether the pulsing effect should have rounded corners or not.
+By default it has rounded corners.

 ### Conditions: